-Beginning in 2013, NRT will seek partnerships with the public and private sector to support capacity building in the economic and business development sector.
-In addition, NRT will research 'access to capital' opportunities which allow First Nations in BC to participate in viable economic opportunities.
+NRT seeks public and private partnerships to support capacity building for First Nations in the economic and business development sector.
+In addition, NRT is researching 'access to capital' opportunities, which allow First Nations in BC to participate in viable economic opportunities.